TYPE DESIGN INFORMATION PAGE last updated on Tue Oct 3 21:55:33 EDT 2023

 His creations from 2010 until 2012: Aeron (2010, semi-serifed family, with a crippled lower case h), Hijinx (2009, a headline face), Verlico (2009, a take on Optima), and Frusta (2010, a 5-style slab serif family), Level (2010, an elliptical sans family), Reverie (2011, a curly sans), Encoder (2011, a slabby stencil family), Blancmange (2012: a tall informal semi-brush family), Reverie OT (2012).

 Dunwich Type Founders

-Dunwich Type Founders (or: DTF) in New York City run by James Walker Puckett (b.
+Dunwich Type Founders (or: DTF) in Boulder, CO (was: New York City) is run by James Walker Puckett (b.
 1978, Virginia), who graduated from the Corcoran College of Art and Design in Washington, DC.
 Blog.
 Behance link.
 Fontspring link.
 Type Library.
 Typefaces: